-An F-1 or J1 student may accept employment immediately upon obtaining F1 status at the institution he or she is authorized to attend without prior approval from USCIS, provided the student is enrolled in a full course of study and the employment will not displace a U.S. resident.
+An F-1 or J-1 student may accept employment immediately upon obtaining status at the institution he or she is authorized to attend without prior approval from USCIS, provided the student is enrolled in a full course of study and the employment will not displace a U.S. resident.
 [8 CFR 214.2(f)(9)(i)].
-If you are in J1 status and had your DS-2019 issued by an organization other than Temple University, you must ensure that they have authorized your on campus employment.
+If you are in J-1 status and had your DS-2019 issued by an organization other than Temple University, you must ensure that this organization has authorized your on-campus employment.

 - Newly-arrived students who entered the United States in Initial SEVIS status to begin a new program, can begin on-campus employment no more than 30 days prior to the start of classes; and

 - Since new initial students who transfer to another school before enrolling in their original school can only be transferred under that special procedure if the start date of the new school is within 30 days of their entry to the United States, employment on the new campus could never start sooner than 30 days before the start date at the new school.

 In this context, "displace a U.S. resident" means that an on-campus employer may not remove a U.S. worker to hire a foreign student.

 On-campus employment primarily means work performed on the school's premises.
 It includes employment with "on-location commercial firms which provide services for students on campus, such as the school bookstore or cafeteria."
 [8 CFR 214.2(f)(9)(i)] It does not include employment on the school's premises for a commercial firm that is not providing on-campus services for students, for example, at a construction site for a new school building.
 A list of businesses that are considered eligible for "on-campus employment" is listed here.